jacovis/Javi.FFmpeg/README.md

 #### Convert a video file

-Converting the format of a video file is done using the commandline
+Converting the format of a video file on the command line using FFmeg:

     ffmpeg -i sample.mp4 sample.mkv

-Implementing this using code from this package can be following these steps:
+Implementation using this package:

-Add to the usings:
+Add to usings:

     using Javi.FFmpeg

-Call the Run method in the FFmpeg class:
+Instantiate an object of class FFmpeg, providing the path to  the local copy off the ffmpeg executable, and call the Run method:

-    using (var ffmpeg = new FFmpeg(FFmpegFileName))
+    using (var ffmpeg = new FFmpeg(@"<path_to_your_local_copy_of_ffmpeg>"))
     {
         string inputFile = "Sample.mp4";
         string outputFile = "Sample.mkv";